- Course of Study

 Health 10 is required for all sophomores.
 Students learn that mental and physical health are essential to their future happiness, are not automatic, and must be actively maintained.
 Information about substance abuse issues, dealing with emotions, stress management skills, and communication with family and friends is introduced.

-Lifetime Fitness is required for graduation.
-Beginning in 2013-14, all freshmen will take LIfetime Fitness.
+Lifetime Fitness is required for graduation, and all freshmen take Lifetime Fitness.
 This course provides an introduction to the components of physical fitness, including cardio-respiratory fitness, muscular strength, endurance, flexibility, balance, and agility.
 Each student maintains a personal exercise workout journal, tracks progress, assesses level of physical fitness, and sets personal goals.